 My mom is a pretty awesome grandma.
 She is the come over to my house and sleep over and bake cookies and make crafts kind of grandmother.
 She is way more thrifty and far more creative in coming up with art projects for the girls to make then I am.
 Possessing only the vaguest notion of what Pinterest is she does things old school, coming up with crafts through sheer imagination and trial and error.

-These spoon puppets were something my mom came up, and she made them with the girls last time they went for a sleep over at grandma’s.
-They are dead simple to make.
+These spoon puppets were something my mom came up with.
+She made them with the girls last time they went for a sleepover at grandma’s.
 My daughters had a lot of fun putting these together and were very proud of their creations.
+They were also dead simple to make.
 The lovely thing about making monsters or aliens is there is no wrong answer, let your imagination go wild, the sky’s the limit.

-My mom hit the dollar store and bought wooden spoons, sheets of coloured felt, sheets of coloured foam, and some dish clothes.
-She also lucked out and found a package of stickers shaped like spooky halloween eyes Other things which are handy to have include brushes, paints, pipe cleaners, small pieces of ribbon, some sort of palette for the paints, a permanent black marker, white glue, and a drop cloth and aprons if your pint-sized assistants are the messy sort.
+For this craft, grandma hit the dollar store and bought wooden spoons, sheets of coloured felt, sheets of coloured foam, and some dish clothes.
+She also lucked out and found a package of stickers shaped like spooky halloween eyes.
+Other things which you may find handy to have include brushes, paints, pipe cleaners, small pieces of ribbon, some sort of palette for the paints, a permanent black marker, white glue, and a drop cloth and/or aprons if your pint-sized assistants are the messy sort.

 Step one is to paint the spoons.
 The kids loved doing this part.
 Just pick one colour, paint the spoons top to bottom in a solid colour and then leave them to dry for a bit.
 Once the spoons are dry you can add painted polka dots and splotches to your monsters skin, or you can skip along to the next step.